azam-akram/spring-boot-kafka-producer-consumer/README.md

 # spring-boot-kafka-producer-consumer

 This little project demonstrate the easier and simpler way to create kafka producer and consumer and dockerizing it.
-The Producer sends a message to Kafka topic and the consumer consumes that message, That's it!
+The Producer sends a message to Kafka topic which is consumed y the consumer, That's it!

 ### Frameworks